This post was last updated on March 6th, 2023.

 - “If You Think You Need Rehab, You Do”

-In his book Pre-Suasion, legendary psychologist Robert Cialdini argues that self-relevance is one of the three ways to hold attention.
-Using the words your audience uses makes your content feel relevant to readers – and get them to read all the way through.
+In his book Pre-Suasion, legendary psychologist Robert Cialdini argues that self-relevance (“is this about or for me?”) is 1 of the best ways to hold attention.
+Using the words your target audience uses makes your blog readers feel understood and makes your content feel relevant to them.
+And that is what gets them to read all the way through.

-At ActiveCampaign, we think about voice of customer language any time we write anything – including when we write about copywriting.
+At ActiveCampaign, we think about how to use the voice of customer language whenever we write anything—including writing about copywriting.

-When you do voice of customer research, you naturally:
+When you do the voice of customer research, you naturally:

 - Find more specific questions to answer